 Actively involved in the community, Christine serves on boards and committees at Concordia University and its John Molson School of Business, McGill University’s School of Continuing Studies, St. Mary’s Hospital Centre and the International Women’s Forum.
 In 2014, she was named one of 50 Women of Influence in Canada’s Life Insurance Industry by The Insurance and Investment Journal.

-Guylaine is vice-provost, Digital Strategy, and University Librarian.
+Guylaine is Concordia's University Librarian.
 She joined Concordia in 2009 as director of the Webster Library and, in 2013 moved into the role of interim university librarian.
 Previously she was director of the Digital Publishing Centre at the Université de Montréal and executive director of Érudit, a publishing platform for scholarly books and journals in the social sciences and humanities.
 She has authored many books on scholarly publishing and served as president of the Corporation of Professional Librarians of Quebec from 2008 to 2010.

 Guylaine is a member of the Royal Society of Canada Expert Panel on the status and future of libraries in Canada.